u0736263/exerPythRankChoiceVoting/README.md

 Write a Python program to simulate ballots for an election and tabulate the results to find the winner of a simulated election using ranked-choice voting algorithms.

+A note about the sample code presented in this assignment: This is one way of accomplishing this task.
+It's not guaranteed to be the best way or most efficient way.
+This is simply an example of trying to break a problem down into steps and coding each step.
+If you can come up with your own solution, try it out.
+I'd love to see it.

 ### Create list of candidates: `candidates`